miseEnPlace-i/lapr2/docs/SprintC/US01/US01_ScheduleVaccine.md

 **Output Data:**

 * Suggested vaccine type (or the list of all available vaccine types)
-* List of all vaccination centers
+* List of all available vaccination centers
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)